No items found.

 How much money does it cost to start a podcast?

-If you go with the bare minimum, you can expect to spend $50 on a microphone and $15/month on podcast hosting.
-But, it might cost more in the $500-$1000 range if you invest in higher-end equipment and more premium software.
+So, if you go with the bare minimum, you can expect to spend around $50 on a microphone (one-off cost) and $15/month on podcast hosting.

 How to start a podcast on a budget?

-Starting a podcast on a budget is a good route to follow if you’re a beginner.
-You can test the waters before committing.
-Follow the exact same steps for starting a podcast, but here are some extra tips for budgeting:
+Follow the exact same steps for starting a podcast explained in the guide, but here are some extra tips for budgeting:

 • Purchase only the basic equipment you need to start

-• Remember that top-quality equipment doesn’t have to be pricier
+• Remember that top-quality equipment doesn’t have to be pricey

 • Record, edit, and host your podcast on free podcast software